jrochkind/texts/search_compare/article.md

 #### Documentation

-Reasonably decent documentation, but not great.
-As with most products, missing sufficient documentation of response format semantics and various controlled vocabularies.
+The API is reasonably documented, though it could be better in many places.
+As with the other products investigated, we could use more documentation of response format semantics and various controlled vocabularies.
 Particularly missed are sufficient documentation of the facet groupings and search field indexes.

 Docs are on the web, public access, which is great.